Mekambee/Swift-Codes-Api/README.md

     at the localhost:8080 address.
 The instruction below will guide you through the API endpoints and you will find the guidelines on how to pass the data to the API.

-#### ⚠️ "For the application to function properly, ensure that your port :5432 is not occupied, as this is the default port on which the PostgreSQL database listens."
+#### ⚠️ "For the application to function properly, ensure that your port :5432 is not occupied, as this is the default port on which the PostgreSQL database listens.
+(And ofcourse port :8080, where the application is running)"

 ---